Creating a Daily Rhythm That Helps Your Nervous System Feel Safe

 Especially for women and mothers carrying a lot of invisible mental load, I think this matters more than we realize.

-This looks like cozy bean bag chairs, soft blankets, candles, books, pillows, and my yoga studio corner making my living room feel like peace.
+For me, this looks like cozy chairs, comfy cushions, soft blankets, candles, books, pillows, and my yoga studio corner making my living room feel like peace.

 🔁 Healing Through Repetition, Not Intensity

-One thing I appreciate so much about Passaler’s work is that it gently reframes healing away from urgency and reminds me that it’s a continual process.
+One thing I appreciate so much about Passaler’s work is that it gently reframes healing away from urgency and reminds me that it can really be a more simple, continual process.

 It heals through repetition.